 The University recognises the right of students to seek a review of, and to appeal against, a result for an assessment task within a course, or their final result in a course.
 Appeals against a result for an individual assessment task are considered as a component of the final grade, after the final grade is released.
 Appeals against assessment outcomes are conducted according to the Assessment Rules.

 If you receive a PX grade, you are eligible for supplementary assessment.
-The assessment item can be a written or oral exam.
+The assessment item might be a written or oral exam.
 If you pass this supplementary exam, you will receive a PS grade and a mark of 50.
 If you fail, you will receive a grade of N and a mark of 44.
-Supplementary assessment will happen early in Semester 2—we will be in touch via email to let you know the details.